Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 They're just giving them all little meth pills.

-I wish that they'd suck of that name so you'd be like,
+Oh, I wish that they'd suck of that name so you'd be like,

-you haven't any perv tonight?
+you haven't any purve tonight?

 I'm a bit of a perv myself.

-I'm addicted to perving.
+Yeah, I'm addicted to perving.

 You do say that, though.

-And I also like meth.
+Yeah, and I also like meth.

-Oh, I love our best.
+Oh, I love meth.

 A quick little side note here.